Miller's Guild » 10 Spiritual Meanings of Black Crows

 One of the features we most closely associate with birds is their beautiful song.
 But you won’t get any of that with a crow!
 Instead, their cawing can sound harsh and discordant.
 So what does it mean if you’ve heard that sound?

-Just as with sightings of crows, the meaning traditionally depends on the number.
+Just as with sightings of crows, the spiritual meaning traditionally depends on the number.
 A single cawing crow is held to be an augur of bad news, while two herald good tidings.
 Three cawing crows are considered a sign of good health, four of riches and five of bad news or illness.

 A larger group of cawing crows is sometimes seen as a message of a future death.
 But remember – this need not refer to physical death.
 It could also be interpreted as the ending of one phase of life and the beginning of something new.